couchbase/forestdb/INSTALL.md

 For better memory fragmentation and concurrency management, jemalloc can be linked to ForestDB if available on the host environment.
 Please visit [jemalloc site](http://www.canonware.com/jemalloc/) for more information and install guideline.

+Database encryption is also supported and can be enabled at compilation time.
+Currently, we support CommonCrypto library on iOS and OS X, [OpenSSL](https://www.openssl.org/), and [LibTomCrypt](https://github.com/libtom/libtomcrypt).

 ## Compilation and Build

 We use [CMake](http://www.cmake.org/cmake/) to provide the build support for a wide range of platforms.
 Please follow the instructions below to install CMake in your target platform.